Troubleshooting

 Missing Events After POST /api/public/ingestion

-If you are not seeing events after posting them to /api/public/ingestion
+If you are not seeing events within minutes of posting them to /api/public/ingestion

 , it is likely that the events are not being ingested correctly.